This article contains a writeup for the retired Hack The Box Weak RSA challenge.

 openssl asn1parse -in challenges/weak_rsa/key.pub

-This shows the above openssl rsa -text
+This shows the preceding openssl rsa -text

-output structure in its original ASN.1
+output structure in its original

-form:
+ASN.1 form:

 0:d=0 hl=4 l= 287 cons: SEQUENCE